Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 10-minute read

-- Coughing is how your body cleans the lungs and airways.
+- Coughing is how your body cleans your lungs and airways.

 - You can have a non-productive (dry) cough or a productive (chesty) cough.

-- Coughing that lasts for more than 3 weeks may be a sign of a health problem.
+- Coughing that lasts for more than 3 or 4 weeks may be a sign of a health problem.

 What is a cough?

 Coughing is a protective reflex.
-It can remove dust and other things that have been breathed in.
-A cough can also get rid of mucus from your throat and chest.
-Coughing is how your body cleans the lungs and airways.
+It can remove dust and other things that you have inhaled (breathed in).
+A cough can also get rid of mucus or phlegm (the word sounds like 'flem') from your throat and chest.
+Coughing is how your body cleans your lungs and airways.

 What symptoms are related to a cough?